monk-io/docs/docs/develop/readiness-and-dependency-checks.md

 # Readiness & Dependency Checks

 Sometimes you want to delay start of your application until you are sure that your application is ready to serve traffic.
-Monk comes with a readiness checks that will basically perform some tests to check if application is up and running.
+MonkOS comes with a readiness checks that will basically perform some tests to check if application is up and running.

 ## Readiness

-Using combination of Monk functions and readiness checks we can create custom `checks` associated with any `runnable`.
+Using combination of MonkOS functions and readiness checks we can create custom `checks` associated with any `runnable`.
 Currently the only special check is `readiness`, which is connected with `depends` clause.
 This check allows the defining `runnable` to determine and advertise its status to other runnables which may use `depends` to wait for it to be ready.

-Whenever a `readiness` check fails (returns `false` or an error), Monk will report an error when trying to run other runnables that depend on it.
+Whenever a `readiness` check fails (returns `false` or an error), MonkOS will report an error when trying to run other runnables that depend on it.

 By default, when no `readiness` check is specfied all runnables are considered to be ready immediately after starting.